lonycell/grafana.v7/docs/sources/auth/azuread.md

 # Azure AD OAuth2 authentication

-> Only available in Grafana v6.7+
+> Only available in ThingSPIN v6.7+

-The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for Grafana.
-By using Azure AD Application Roles it is also possible to assign Users and Groups to Grafana roles from the Azure Portal.
+The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for ThingSPIN.
+By using Azure AD Application Roles it is also possible to assign Users and Groups to ThingSPIN roles from the Azure Portal.

 ## Create the Azure AD application